English

 Automotive Industry

 An automotive manufacturer implemented insert molding for engine components by embedding steel inserts within plastic housings.
-This approach improved structural strength by 40% and reduced assembly time by consolidating multiple production steps into one.
+This approach improved structural strength by 40% and reduced assembly time by consolidating multiple production steps into a single process.

 Electronics Manufacturing